UofT-DSI/deep_learning_topics/slides-resources/10-business_thinking_organization.md

 ---
 ##### **AI Center of Excellence (challenges)**

-- Competing resources and priorities
+- Competing Resources and Priorities
-  - Other groups will do some amount of DS; should the AICoE be treated as a new group in addition to IT, HR, finance, etc
+  - Other groups will do some amount of DS; should the AICoE be treated as a new group in addition to IT, HR, finance, etc.?
-- Misaligned interests
+- Misaligned Interests
-  - While an AICoE will have the same interests on many fronts with other departments, it will have to spend time pursuading and coordinating other groups to ensure DS projects align with its vision
+  - While an AICoE will share many interests with other departments, it will need to spend time persuading and coordinating with other groups to ensure DS projects align with its vision
 - Isolation of expertise
-  - Concentrating the "cool" sounding work in one department may cause resentment or a sense of detachment from others (e.g. "we're not smart enough to do AI" or "they think they're the only ones that can do AI")
+  - Concentrating the "cool"-sounding work in one department may cause resentment or a sense of detachment from others (e.g. "we're not smart enough to do AI" or "they think they're the only ones that can do AI")

 <!-- Question: Should the AICoE have veto power?
 Can another department buy an AI product without its blessing?
 What if data decisions made by IT impact its model development? -->